 18.4 Termination Costs

-If a Party elects to terminate the Agreement pursuant to Section 2.1, the Customer shall pay all costs incurred (or committed to be incurred) by FPL, as of the date of the other Party’s receipt of such notice of termination, that are the responsibility of the Customer under this Agreement.
+If the Customer is found to be in Default under Article 17 and FPL has commenced construction of FPL’s Interconnection Facilities, FPL shall minimize the costs that it incurs in either completing such construction or removing such FPL’s Interconnection Facilities that have been constructed.
+If a Customer elects to terminate the Agreement pursuant to Section 2.3, the Customer shall pay all costs incurred (including reasonable cancellation charges) by FPL, as of the date of the other Party’s receipt of such notice of termination, that are the responsibility of the Customer under this Agreement.
 In the event of termination by either Party, both Parties shall use commercially reasonable efforts to mitigate the damages and charges that they may incur as a consequence of termination.

-If Customer's termination of this agreement, either under Section 2.1 or by Default under Section 17, requires FPL to conduct new interconnection studies for generators ranked lower than Customer in the interconnection queue, then Customer agrees to reimburse FPL for the reasonable costs of those additional studies.

 18.5 Disconnection